NOVEL-IN-PROGRESS

 "What…?" is all that Severine's throat could summon.
 She knew whores were chased off as fast as they were chased after by them Frenchmen with a coin or two in their pockets.
 How could it matter which way you ran?
 It didn't even matter if you were not one of those women.
 All the same, Severine had no run left in her.

 The tub woman looked Severine up and down, perhaps like a priest counting one's sins as if they were stains running down her threadbare dress.
 The stains of sin.
-But with a bandana tied around her head like any tub woman, she was no priest and harbored other thoughts.
+But with a bandana tied around her head like any tub woman, this woman was no priest and harbored other thoughts.

-"You come over here," the tub woman motioned Severine through the back gate and into the garden.
-Without other options, Severine obeyed.
+"You come over here," the tub woman motioned to Severine through the back gate from the alley and into the garden.
+Having no other options, Severine obeyed.

 "I got a sick lady up there," the woman gestured to the big house that loomed behind her.
 "I need me some help with my tubs.
 I can't get to 'em and do all my house chores.
 I got no money, but I feed you.
 I feed you good.
 My lady up there, she's rich.
-She gots lots of food in there.
-I feed you," she repeated.
-The last time Severine heard her for real.
+She gots lots of food.
+I feed you," she repeated and the last time Severine heard for real.

-Severine had no plans for the day, and her hopes had gone to look for the canal.
+Severine had no plans for the day, and her hopes had gone looking for the canal.
 She followed the woman over to the washhouse.
 Inside, piles of sour-smelling clothes awaited someone desperate enough to roll up her sleeves and attend.
-Severine backed off at the sight, as she could hardly stand upright.
-Even with the morning light streaming through the broken washhouse window, her vision blurred as if it was suddenly growing dark; the blur that comes when your blood drains to your feet even as they struggle for an exit.
+Severine backed off at the sight even as she could hardly stand upright.
+Even with the morning light streaming through the broken washhouse window, her vision blurred as if it were suddenly growing dark; the blur that comes when your blood drains to your feet even as they struggle for an exit.
 Or perhaps to put a foot down in the next life.

 But the tub woman knew why Severine could barely stand.
 All tub women know the signs.
 Been there, haven't they?